 Instead of going through each individual component to investigate the possibility of an installation error, you can check your components according to the illuminated LED indicator.

-To check if your motherboard is equipped with EZ Debug LEDs, download your model’s manufacturer manual, or check the (usually) upper-right hand corner of your motherboard, near the DIMM slots.
+To check if your motherboard is equipped with EZ Debug LEDs, download your model’s manufacturer manual, or check the (usually) upper-right-hand corner of your motherboard near the RAM slots.

-You can find the manual online by searching through MSI’s database.
+You can find your motherboard’s manual online by searching through MSI’s database.